Lookup Transformation

 property:

-This will work for all source types.
+This works for all source types.

 Partial Cache